-- A user connects to an HTTPS enabled website.
+- A user connects to an HTTPS-enabled website.

-- When they send a message on behalf of themselves, it will be encrypted using the servers’ private key, which was previously shared with users sending messages back from the browser are also similarly encrypted again, with this step being achieved by generating another set of unique keys generated specifically just for you.
+- When they send a message on behalf of themselves, it will be encrypted using the servers’ private key, which was previously shared with users sending messages back from the browser are also similarly encrypted again, with this step being achieved by generating another set of unique keys generated precisely just for you.